 While odorous house ants aren’t dangerous as far as pests go, they aren’t entirely harmless either.
 They won’t inject you with a venomous sting or tear up your property, but they can contaminate your food.
-In the course of their foraging, odorous house ants may pick up pathogens like E.coli bacteria, which can be spread to food items and surfaces they come in contact with.
+During their foraging, odorous house ants may pick up pathogens like E.coli bacteria, which can be spread to food items and surfaces they come in contact with.

-And of course, like any nuisance pest, odorous house ants can cause stress that can impact your mood and mental state.
-When you wake up to a kitchen full of ants, it’s hard to have a good day.
+And, of course, like any nuisance pest, odorous house ants can cause stress that can impact your mood and mental state.
+It's hard to have a good day when you wake up to a kitchen full of ants.

 How To Prevent Odorous House Ants In Westchester County

-Fortunately, there are some simple things you can do to prevent an odorous house ant infestation from happening on your property.
+Fortunately, you can do some simple things to prevent an odorous house ant infestation from happening on your property.

 Store food properly.
 Make sure food stored in your pantry and cupboards are kept in sturdy containers with tight-sealing lids.
-Heavy plastic is fine for insects, but glass or metal containers will also provide protection against mice and rats.
+Heavy plastic is fine for insects, but glass or metal containers will also protect mice and rats.

 Keep things clean.
-After you cook or eat, wipe down counters and tables with a wet cloth or disinfecting wipe to remove crumbs and spills.
+After cooking or eating, wipe down counters and tables with a wet cloth or disinfecting wipe to remove crumbs and spills.
 Sweep, mop, or vacuum floors regularly.

 Take out the trash.
 Use a trash bin with a tight-sealing lid indoors.
 Dispose of trash regularly and if possible, try to keep trash receptacles away from the house.

 Reduce moisture.
 Odorous house ants are attracted to moisture as well as food.
-Make sure there are no sources of standing water around your property and that all drains and gutters are flowing correctly.
+Ensure there are no sources of standing water around your property and that all drains and gutters are flowing correctly.